Robust Fleet Sizing for Multi-UAV Inspection Missions under Synchronized Replacement Demand: Problem Formulation

 \subsection{Mission Success Criterion}

 As the site locations within region $A$ and travel times are modeled as random variables, mission execution is stochastic.
 For a fixed fleet configuration $(m, k)$, different realizations of site distributions and travel-time variability may lead to different operational outcomes.
 We therefore evaluate performance using Monte Carlo simulation.
 A \textit{trial} is defined as a single complete mission execution under a fixed fleet configuration $(m, k)$ and one random realization of site locations and travel times.
 A trial is declared successful if: (1) All sites in $S$ are inspected exactly once, and (2) No spare exhaustion event occurs at any time during the mission.
+A spare exhaustion event, equivalent to a blocked request in the queueing terminology of Section~II-B, denotes a single replacement request that finds no flight-ready spare.
+We distinguish this single-request event from mission failure, which is the whole-mission outcome.
+Because inspection must proceed without interruption, a single spare exhaustion event causes mission failure, and per-request blocking guarantees therefore do not imply mission-level reliability.

 Mission reliability is estimated over $N = 1000$ independent trials.
 We report both the empirical success rate and the Wilson 95\% lower confidence bound~\cite{16}.
-The Wilson interval is preferred over the standard Wald interval due to its improved coverage properties for bounded proportions, particularly near extreme values~\cite{17}.
+The Wilson interval is preferred over the Wald interval for its better coverage of bounded proportions near extreme values~\cite{17}.
 A fleet configuration is certified as reliable if the lower confidence bound is at least 0.95.
-This ensures that the true mission success probability exceeds 95\% with 95\% confidence, providing a statistically rigorous criterion for fleet sizing.
+This ensures the true mission success probability exceeds 95\% with 95\% confidence, a statistically rigorous criterion for fleet sizing.